What to Expect on the Day – A Guide for Parents

 Decorating with Balloons

-Balloons help give the party feel.
-You’re welcome to pin up as many as you like, but please avoid scattering them on the floor – children tend to go wild, which can lead to bumps and crashes.
+You’re welcome to pin up as many balloons as you like, but please avoid scattering them on the floor as the children tend to go wild which can lead to bumps and crashes.

 A quick balloon tip:

-• Inflate balloons so they’re round like apples, not long like lightbulbs.
+• Inflate balloons so they’re round like apples, not like a pear.
 If the bottom bulges, they’re over-inflated and will likely pop.

 Activities & Distractions